History of communication: Early scripts

 The oldest-known forms of writing were primarily logographic in nature, based on pictographic and ideographic elements.
-Most writing systems can be broadly divided into three categories: logographic, syllabic and alphabetic (or segmental); however, all three may be found in any given writing system in varying proportions, often making it difficult to categorise a system uniquely.
+Most writing systems can be broadly divided into three categories: logographic, syllabic and alphabetic (or segmental); however, all three may be found in any given writing system in varying proportions, often making it difficult to categorize a system uniquely.

-The invention of the first writing systems is roughly contemporary with the beginning of the Bronze Age in the late Neolithic of the late 5th millennium BC.
-The first writing system is generally believed to have been invented in prehistoric Sumer and developed by the late 4th millennium BC into cuneiform.
+The invention of the first writing systems is roughly contemporary with the beginning of the Bronze Age in the late Neolithic of the late 5th millennium BCE.
+The first writing system is generally believed to have been invented in prehistoric Sumer and developed by the late 4th millennium BCE into cuneiform.
 Egyptian hieroglyphs, and the undeciphered Proto-Elamite writing system and Indus Valley script, also date to this era, though a few scholars have questioned the Indus Valley script's status as a writing system.

-The original Sumerian writing system was derived from a system of clay tokens used to represent commodities.
-By the end of the 4th millennium BC, this had evolved into a method of keeping accounts, using a round-shaped stylus impressed into soft clay at different angles for recording numbers.
+By the end of the 4th millennium BCE, this had evolved into a method of keeping accounts, using a round shaped stylus impressed into soft clay at different angles for recording numbers.
 This was gradually augmented with pictographic writing using a sharp stylus to indicate what was being counted.
-Round-stylus and sharp-stylus writing was gradually replaced about 2700–2000 BC by writing using a wedge-shaped stylus (hence the term cuneiform), at first only for logograms, but developed to include phonetic elements by 2800 BC.
-About 2600 BC cuneiform began to represent syllables of spoken Sumerian language.
+Round-stylus and sharp-stylus writing was gradually replaced about 2700–2000 BC by writing using a wedge-shaped stylus (hence the term cuneiform), at first only for logograms, but developed to include phonetic elements by 2800 BCE.
+About 2600 BCE cuneiform began to represent syllables of spoken Sumerian language.

-Finally, cuneiform writing became a general purpose writing system for logograms, syllables, and numbers.
-By the 26th century BC, this script had been adapted to another Mesopotamian language, Akkadian, and from that to others such as Hurrian, and Hittite.
+Finally, cuneiform writing became general-purpose writing system for logograms, syllables, and numbers.
+By the 26th century; BCE, this script had been adapted to another Mesopotamian language, Akkadian, and from that to others such as Hurrian, and Hittite.
 Scripts similar in appearance to this writing system include those for Ugaritic and Old Persian.

-The Chinese script may have originated independently of the Middle Eastern scripts, around the 16th century BC (early Shang dynasty), out of a late neolithic Chinese system of proto-writing dating back to c.
-6000 BC.
+The Chinese script may have originated independently of the Middle Eastern scripts, around the 16th century BCE (early Shang dynasty), out of a late neolithic Chinese system of proto-writing dating back to c.
+6000 BCE.
+The inspiration of Chinese script originally came from bird and animal tracks and how they are so distinct.
 The pre-Columbian writing systems of the Americas, including Olmec and Mayan, are also generally believed to have had independent origins.